Tytan-Codes/Better-Day/README.md

 # How to install.

-## I have not added chatGPT to the script!!!
-If you would like to use it run: nano +180 main.py
+## I have added chatGPT to the script!!!
+If you would like to use it run: wsl nano +180 main.py

 This script is sadly for windows only.
 Working on getting it cross platform.